Multiple choice questions are elemental to survey writing.

 Think carefully about your multiple choice questions before you send out your survey because the answer options you provide will determine the ways you can use your results.
 For example, providing an “other” answer option may be convenient, but it might make it more difficult to analyze your data.

-They look better on mobile devices.
 Mobile optimization is an important consideration in the survey world today.
 Roughly 3 in 10 people taking SurveyMonkey surveys in the U.S. do so on a smartphone or tablet.

 With such small screens and no mouse or keyboard to use, mobile devices aren’t good mediums for surveys that use text boxes or require a lot of scrolling.
 There’s a time and a place for open-ended answer options, but for mobile surveys, stick with simple multiple choice options.